Towards Reliable Connectivity: Measurement-Driven Assessment of Starlink and OneWeb Non-Terrestrial and 5G Terrestrial Networks: Introduction

 In this paper, we propose a joint empirical analysis of the performance of up to four commercial communications systems around the city of Copenhagen (Denmark): two major Danish MNOs, and two NTN satellite systems, Starlink and OneWeb.
-Thus, the aim is to assess the feasibility of their deployment across multiple environments, such as urban, suburban/residential, and rural/forest environments.
+Thus, the aim is to assess the feasibility of their deployment across multiple environments that are prone to exhibit heterogeneous and potentially challenging radio propagation conditions due to radio obstruction, NLoS conditions, and limited satellite visibility, such as urban, suburban/residential, and rural/forest environments.
 The evaluation focuses on Key Performance Parameters (KPIs) related to data rate and latency in both directions, downlink and uplink.
+This unidirectional measurement approach enables the independent characterization of uplink and downlink paths, revealing latency and performance asymmetries that cannot be captured by conventional round-trip measurements.
 While optimal performance of the terrestrial network is expected in such urban scenarios, the study shows a comparison between well-established terrestrial systems and emerging non-terrestrial alternatives.
-In addition, the study provides an estimate of the expected performance if multiple combinations of the aforementioned systems were integrated.
+In addition, the study provides an estimate of the expected performance if multiple combinations of the aforementioned systems were integrated, covering TN–TN, TN–NTN, and NTN–NTN multi-connectivity configurations.
+For instance, the analysis of exclusively satellite multi-connectivity enables the assessment of reliability gains achievable through satellite diversity.
 Finally, the assessment focuses both on mobility conditions, where the communications system is located in a vehicle that is constantly in motion, and on static conditions, where the equipment is fixed in a specific location.
 Overall, the main contributions of this work are:

 \begin{itemize}